-A large part of these bridge inspection technologies includes the various types of vehicles that have been used for under bridge inspections, repair, and maintenance work.
+A large part of these bridge inspection technologies includes the various vehicles used for under bridge inspections, repair, and maintenance work.

-Most every professional that works with bridge repair, cleaning, maintenance, and inspections makes use of some type of under bridge inspection platform.
+Most every professional working with bridge repair, cleaning, maintenance, and inspections uses some type of under bridge inspection platform.